Blog

 The Bible contains the words of Ezekiel as he described his vision of “…four living creatures.
 In appearance their form was human, but each of them had four faces and four wings.Their legs were straight; their feet were like those of a calf and gleamed like burnished bronze.Under their wings on their four sides they had human hands.
 All four of them had faces and wings, and the wings of one touched the wings of another.Their faces looked like this: Each of the four had the face of a human being, and on the right side each had the face of a lion, and on the left the face of an ox; each also had the face of an eagle.
 Such were their faces.
 They each had two wings spreading out upward, each wing touching that of the creature on either side.
 Four living creatures.
 In appearance their form was human, but each of them had four faces and four wings.
 Their legs were straight; their feet were like those of a calf and gleamed like burnished bronze.
 Under their wings on their four sides they had human hands.
 All four of them had faces and wings, and the wings of one touched the wings of another. “

 Having assured myself that animal/human beings are part of, rather than offensive to, the Abrahmic traditions, I have resurrected some paintings I started many years ago but never finished.
 These are part of the “Grotesque” series because they use the animal/human motif, but they are re-workings of famous classical art, some to do with Christian imagery, some to do with classical mythology.
 The first of these is also called “WIngéd Seraphim”.
-This painting explores the concept of humans as made in the image of God and the only creatures with a soul.
+This painting questions the belief that humans are made in the image of God and are the only creatures with a soul.

 Wingéd Seraphim, Jan.
 2016 26" h x 32" w oil on canvas